Mining industry of Liberia: Commodities

 Iron ore extraction has seen a revival in the private sector with projects undertaken by several foreign companies such as: the Putu iron ore project in Grand Gedeh County; the western iron ore deposits in Nimba County; and the Western Cluster Iron Ore (WCIO) project including the Bea Mountain, Bomi Hills, and Mano River iron ore deposits.
 Mining of the iron ore has witnessed substantial growth in recent years.

 Diamond and gold mines are under active development since 2010 under many agreements signed with the private sector.

 The New Liberty Gold (NLG) mine covering an area of 457 sqkm is under exploration and extraction under a license granted to the private sector company, African Aura.
 The Gondoja Hills area which is located 10 km to the north east of Weaju is considered productive.
 In the Bea Mountain region, the Larjor and Kinjor camps are major hard rock artisanal mining locations.

-Gbarpolu County still remains one of Liberia most fertile county for gold mining.
+Gbarpolu County still remains one of Liberia's most fertile counties for gold mining.